-602. Themes in Culture and Society II (5).
+- Themes in Culture and Society II (5).
 Must be taken by M.L.A. students in the first two quarters when offered.
 Credit for or concurrent registration in MLA 601 or MLA 602 when offered is prerequisite for all other M.L.A. courses.

 Required of all students in the Master of Liberal Arts program.
-It provides the student with an interdisciplinary exploration of culture and society through aesthetics, art, communication, drama, history, literature, music, politics, philosophy, and social movements from the seventeenth century to the present.
+It provides the student with an interdisciplinary exploration of culture and society through aesthetics, art, communication, drama, history, literature, music, politics, philosophy, and social movements from the 17th century to the present. - 610.
 Studies in Communication (5).
-Pr., Completion of or concur-610. rent enrollment in MLA 601 or MLA 602 when offered.
-Period and topic courses in communication, the exact emphasis to be specified at each course offering.
-615. Studies in Philosophy (5).
 Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.

-Period and topic courses in philosophy, the exact emphasis to be specified at each course offering.
-620. Studies in English (5).
+Period and topic courses in communication, the exact emphasis to be specified at each course offering. - 615.
+Studies in Philosophy (5).
 Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.

-Period and topic courses in English, the exact emphasis to be specified at each course offering.
-630. Studies in Fine Arts (5).
+Period and topic courses in philosophy, the exact emphasis to be specified at each course offering. - 620.
+Studies in English (5).
 Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.

-Period and topic courses in fine arts, the exact emphasis to be specified at each course offering.
-634. Studies in Music (5).
+Period and topic courses in English, the exact emphasis to be specified at each course offering. - 630.
+Studies in Fine Arts (5).
 Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.

-Period and topic courses in music, the exact emphasis to be specified at each course offering.
-637. Studies in Theatre (5).
+Period and topic courses in fine arts, the exact emphasis to be specified at each course offering. - 634.
+Studies in Music (5).
 Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.

-Period and topic courses in theatre, the exact emphasis to be specified at each course offering.
-640. Studies in History (5).
+Period and topic courses in music, the exact emphasis to be specified at each course offering. - 637.
+Studies in Theatre (5).
 Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.

-Period and topic courses in history, the exact emphasis to be specified at each course offering.
-650. Studies in Sociology (5).
+Period and topic courses in theatre, the exact emphasis to be specified at each course offering. - Studies in History (5).
 Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.

-Period and topic courses in sociology, the exact emphasis to be specified at each course offering.
-660. Studies in Related Disciplines (5).
+Period and topic courses in history, the exact emphasis to be specified at each course offering. - 645.
+Studies in International Studies (5).
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.
+Period and topic courses in international studies, the exact emphasis to be specified at each course offering. - 650.
+Studies in Sociology (5).
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.
+Period and topic courses in sociology, the exact emphasis to be specified at each course offering. - Studies in Related Disciplines (5).
 Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.

 Period and topic courses from departments and schools outside of the School of Liberal Arts, the exact emphasis to be specified in each course offering.

 670. Directed Readings in Liberal Arts (5).
 Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602.
 Permission of the Liberal Arts Graduate Council and the instructor.